-- 2015-17 National Endowment for the Humanities, Tracking the Russian Flu in U.S. and German Medical and Popular Reports, 1889-1893, in partnership with Hannover University, budget: 127,600 Euros from Deutsche Forschungsgemeinschaft and $175,000 from NEH.
+- 2015-17 National Endowment for the Humanities, Tracking the Russian Flu in U.S. and German Medical and Popular Reports, 1889-1893, in partnership with Leibniz University, Hannover, 127,600 Euros from Deutsche Forschungsgemeinschaft and $175,000 from NEH.

 - 2015-16 National Endowment for the Humanities, Cooperative Agreement, for workshop, Images and Texts in Medical History, in coordination with History of Medicine Division of the National Library of Medicine and Wellcome Trust (UK), April 2016 (Project Director, $70,000).

-- Telegraph in Global History
+- Empires in World History

-- History of Education
+- History of the Middle East